-Sr. No. Shareholder's Name Shareholding at the beginning of the Year (As on 01-Apr-2016) Shareholding at the end of the Year (As on 31-Mar-2017) No. of Shares % of Total Shares of the Company % of Shares Pledged / Encumbered to Total Shares No. of % of Total % of Shares Shares Pledge of the Encumb Company to Tot % of Shares Pledged / Encumbered to Total Shares during the Year Nil Total
+Sr. No. Shareholder's Name Shareholding at the beginning of the Year (As on 01-Apr-2016) Sharehol (A % Change No. of Shares % of Total Shares Pledged / of the Encumbered Company to Total Shares No. of Shares % of Total Shares of the Company % of Shares Pledged / Encumbered to Total Shares during the Year Nil Total iii) Change in Promoters' Shareholding as on 31-Mar-2017 (please specify, if there is no change)

-Shareholding at the beg on 01-Apr - Shareholding at the end of the Yea (As on 31-Mar-2017)
+Shareholding at the beg on 01-Apr Shareholding at the end of the Year (As on 31-Mar-2017)

 No. of Shares % of Total Shares of the Company No. of Shares % of Total Shares of the Company

 At the beginning of the

 Year

 Date wise Increase /

 Decrease in Promoters

 Share holding during

 the Year specifying the Not Appli cable

 reasons for Increase /

 Decrease (e.g. Allotment

 / Transfer / Bonus/ Sweat

 Equity etc)

 At the end of the Year